JorgeSanzS/osmboxes/README.md

 # osmboxes
-A tool to split a .osm file into multiple files, designed to be used with OSM Tasking Manager 2
+A tool to split a .osm file into multiple files, designed to be used with OSM Tasking Manager 2.13.2-98-gb2c8f60

 It uses osmconvert to get the job done.

 Usage:

-./osmboxes.sh file.osm osmtm_tasks_XX.json
+sh osmboxes.sh file.osm osmtm_tasks_XX.json

 osmtm_tasks_XX.json can be retreived using a URL like this: